1956 Brooklyn Dodgers season: Regular season

-Don Newcombe won the NL MVP award and the very first Cy Young Award.
+Don Newcombe won the NL MVP award and the first Cy Young Award.
 He was the first pitcher to win the National League MVP and the Cy Young Award in the same season.

 During the season, the Dodgers played seven home games at Roosevelt Stadium in Jersey City, New Jersey, as part of owner Walter O'Malley's continued attempts to pressure Brooklyn to allow him to build a new stadium in his preferred location at Flatbush and Atlantic Avenues.
 The first of these games was on April 19.